NativeScript/docs-v8/native-api-access.md

 ::: warning Note
 The code block is wrapped with `global.isAndroid` so that it is only executed on Android.
 Otherwise, the app will crash on iOS when it tries to access APIs that are not part of the iOS platform.

+Since this code is only for Android API 21+ we have also included a sdk version check so that you can copy and paste this code in your application.
 :::

 Now for a short walk through of one way to go about translating Java to javascript.